 Conway discusses the Pothole site extensively in his chapter on Little Missinaibi Lake.
 In fact, it is the only site that is dealt with.

-He draws on his conversations with various Anishinaabe elders across northern Ontario over the past forty years, as well as the time he and his wife Julie spent there doing archeological work in the mid-1970’s.
+He draws on his conversations with various Anishinaabe elders across northern Ontario over the past forty years, as well as the time he and his wife Julie spent there doing archeological work in the mid-1970s.
 He provides a list of some 72 different pictographs although elsewhere he mentions 64 as the number.
-The difference in numbers may be because of the remains of images painted underneath later ones which he also notes.
+The difference in numbers may be because he has counted the remains of images painted underneath later ones.

 Three figures receive special attention in Conway’s coverage of Site #1: